-The Equal Opportunities Commission (EOC) is a statutory body independent from the Government, which is tasked with enforcing the four anti-discrimination ordinances in Hong Kong, namely the Sex Discrimination Ordinance, the Disability Discrimination Ordinance, the Family Status Discrimination Ordinance and the Race Discrimination Ordinance.
-The EOC is funded by the Government to perform various functions, including conducting investigation into discrimination complaints, providing legal assistance, advocating policies and conducting research, and instilling the concept of equal opportunities in the community through public education and training.
-The EOC is committed to breaking down prejudice, providing access to redress for discrimination, and promoting the values of equality, diversity and inclusion.
+Commission Equal Opportunities (EOC) is The a statutory body independent from the Government, which tasked with is anti-discrimination enforcing the four ordinances in Hong Kong, namely the Sex Discrimination Ordinance, the Disability Discrimination Ordinance, the Family Discrimination Status Discrimination Ordinance and the Race Ordinance.
+The EOC is funded by the Government to perform various functions, including discrimination complaints, conducting investigation into providing legal assistance. advocating policies and conducting research. and instilling the concept of equal opportunities in the community through public education and training.
+The EOC committed to breaking down prejudice, providing access to redress for discrimination, and promoting the values of equality, diversity and inclusion.